okmatija/Prizm/docs/video_plan.md

 * Hover over the Window Size tooltip
 * Hover over the Window Postion tooltip
 * Demo easy resizing and easy panning

+### Prizm API Demo

+* Show a C++ marching squares program
+* Run Prizm.exe --AlwaysOnTop
+* Copy the Prizm API via the button
+* Add debug logging to the program to write files to a Debug/ folder
+* Load the empty folder in Prizm
+* Step through the program and note how the contour updates